yl-msft/GalaxyExplorer/README.md

 planet into the rings plane, and we compare its distance to the center of the planet to the distance to the inner ring radius and outer ring radius.
 The result gives a value in [0-1] which is used to sample a shadow texture.

+# Touchscript
+Its a unity free asset that handles user touches on screen and interpretes them into translation, rotation, scale.

 ## Performance Investigation